Harry Potter: Games

-A number of non-interactive media games and board games have been released such as Cluedo Harry Potter Edition, Scene It?
+Several non-interactive media games and board games have been released such as Cluedo Harry Potter Edition, Scene It?
 Harry Potter and Lego Harry Potter models, which are influenced by the themes of both the novels and films.

-There are thirteen Harry Potter video games, eight corresponding with the films and books and five spin-offs.
+There are fourteen Harry Potter video games, eight corresponding with the films and books and six spin-offs.
 The film/book-based games are produced by Electronic Arts (EA), as was Harry Potter: Quidditch World Cup, with the game version of the first entry in the series, Philosopher's Stone, being released in November 2001.
 Harry Potter and the Philosopher's Stone went on to become one of the best-selling PlayStation games ever.
 The video games were released to coincide with the films.
 Objectives usually occur in and around Hogwarts.
 The story and design of the games follow the selected film's characterisation and plot; EA worked closely with Warner Bros. to include scenes from the films.
 The last game in the series, Deathly Hallows, was split, with Part 1 released in November 2010 and Part 2 debuting on consoles in July 2011.

 The spin-off games Lego Harry Potter: Years 1–4 and Lego Harry Potter: Years 5–7 were developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
 The spin-off games Book of Spells and Book of Potions were developed by London Studio and use the Wonderbook, an augmented reality book designed to be used in conjunction with the PlayStation Move and PlayStation Eye.
-The Harry Potter universe is also featured in Lego Dimensions, with the settings and side characters featured in the Harry Potter Adventure World, and Harry, Voldemort, and Hermione as playable characters.
+The Harry Potter universe, the Wizarding World, is also featured in Lego Dimensions, with the settings and side characters featured in the Harry Potter Adventure World, and Harry, Voldemort, and Hermione as playable characters.
 In 2017, Warner Bros.
-Interactive Entertainment opened its own Harry Potter-themed game design studio, by the name of Portkey Games, before releasing Hogwarts Mystery in 2018, developed by Jam City.
+Interactive Entertainment opened its own Harry Potter-themed game design studio, by the name of Portkey Games, before releasing Hogwarts Mystery, developed by Jam City, in 2018 and Hogwarts Legacy, developed by Avalanche Software, in 2023.